 Changes to medical insurance may be made during open enrollment, and take effect the

 first pay period in January, unless a Qualifying Status Change is experienced.
 A “Qualifying Status Change” may include marriage, the death of a

 spouse or child, birth or adoption of a child, divorce or legal separation from a

 spouse, and termination of spouse’s employment or reduction in spouse’s hours or employment

 Any change in employment classification that would result in the loss of eligibility to participate in the health insurance plan may qualify an employee for benefits continuation under the Consolidated Omnibus Budget Reconciliation Act (COBRA).
 Employees should refer to the COBRA (Continuation of Health Insurance Coverage) policy for more information.

-To learn more about medical insurance, visit the State of Rhode Island's Medical/Pharmacy Insurance page at: http://www.employeebenefits.ri.gov/Medical.php
+To learn more about medical insurance, visit the State of Rhode Island's Medical Insurance page: http://www.employeebenefits.ri.gov/benefits/active/health/medical.php

-Should an employee already have insurance coverage through other means, he/she may elect to waive medical insurance coverage and receive additional money per year in taxable income ($2,002 for faculty; $1,001 for non-faculty employees) -- this income shall not be taken into account when calculating other benefits that are pay related, such as life insurance.
+Should an employee already have insurance coverage through other means, he/she may elect to waive medical insurance coverage and receive additional money per year in taxable income (up to $1,001 for employees) -- this income shall not be taken into account when calculating other benefits that are pay related, such as life insurance.
 To elect this option, a State of RI Waiver of Health Coverage Form must be signed and submitted to the Office of Human Resources.
 Employees may also waive dental and/or vision plans if desired with no additional reimbursement.

 Please note the following exceptions to the waiver: